How to Create a Google AdWords Plan in 10 Easy Steps

-Google AdWords are a powerful tool in online marketing.
-You can run incredibly complex highly-targeted, low cost, high conversion campaigns.
+Google AdWords is a powerful tool in online marketing.
+With it you can run incredibly complex highly-targeted, low cost, high conversion campaigns on the world's most popular search engine.

 1. Who’s my target market?